Most insurance companies are not necessarily bad, and their claims adjuster may be cordial to you, HOWEVER…

 So who has MY back?

 A “Public Adjuster” has your back!
 A good Public Adjuster is an experienced person or company that specializes in mediating and handling insurance claims on behalf of the policyholder.
 They have both sales and claims knowledge and keep current with the insurance industry so that they can work knowledgeably with the insurance adjuster.
-They should also be experts when it comes to the restoration process, with an understanding of structural renovations and construction, and how to best handle personal property like equipment, furniture, clothing, heirlooms, and other specialty items.
+They should also be experts when it comes to the restoration process, with an understanding of structural renovations and construction, both commercial and residential, and how to best interpret your insurance policy coverages and endorsements including business interruption, extra expense, personal property, additional living expense, and depreciation recovery.
 So when a disaster strikes, you’ll know to call Disaster Adjusting immediately after contacting your insurance company, and before you do anything else!

 Disaster Adjusting is the only one who will work on YOUR behalf to recover what is rightfully yours and give you “peace-of-mind” that your loss is handled correctly!